Buying or Selling an Existing NJ Franchise Business

 Buying a Franchise in New Jersey

-When you buy a franchise in NJ, you have instant name recognition for your products, services and business.
-In addition, you get training and day to day support to help you succeed.
+When you buy a franchise in NJ, you have instant name recognition for your products, services, and business.
+In addition, you get training and day-to-day support to help you succeed.
 But purchasing a franchise is like any other investment: there’s no guarantee of success.

 The Benefits and Responsibilities of Franchise Ownership